Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 ## Risk Terms
 * **Risk Owners** → _who is accountable?_ The individuals or departments assigned responsibility for specific risks.
 Every identified risk in a risk register should have a named owner.
 Without ownership, risks get ignored because nobody feels responsible.

+* **Risk Assessor** → evaluates and analyzes risks to produce findings.
+Performs the assessment activity.
+Could be internal or a third party.
+Produces the report — doesn't own the outcome.

+* **Risk Register** → not a person at all.
+It's the _document_ that records identified risks, their owners, severity, and mitigation status.
+A tool, not a role.

 * **Risk Tolerance** → _how much risk are we willing to accept overall?_ The organization's general appetite for risk — a strategic, high-level position.
 "We are willing to accept moderate risk in pursuit of business growth" is a tolerance statement.